 Remember that time you crammed information for an exam?

-While you may have performed well on the exam, think about how much you recalled a few weeks after the test date.
+While you may have performed well on the exam, how much of the studied information did you remember afterwards?

 If you’re like most humans, the answer is probably not very much.